sharifbhuiyan/bikesharing/README.md

 - And also weekend rides are pick from 10 to 7.

 ## Summary:
-From this project analysis of activity of the bike sharing in NYC during the month of August 2019 is pick. and most of the rides remain active in Manhattan Island.
-So, the conclusion of the project is that as a alternative of transportation for cummuting workers Bike service is mostly preferable one.
+<p align="justify"> From this project analysis of activity of the bike sharing in NYC during the month of August 2019 is pick. and most of the rides remain active in Manhattan Island.
+So, the conclusion of the project is that as a alternative of transportation for cummuting workers Bike service is mostly preferable one. <p>